matomatical/coursework-portfolio/README.md

   * We speculated that if the distributional hypothesis is correct then these defects could underly reward-system-related mental disorders such as addiction and Parkinson's disease.
+  * We found a number of other minor insights which we included in the appendix.

-* This was a group project, and the whole group met regularly to discuss and eventually crystallise our hypotheses and model.
+  This was a group project, and the whole group met regularly to discuss and eventually crystallise our hypotheses and model.
   I was partly responsible for understanding the technical RL side of the work, and I am indebted to my team members for helping me to understand the neuroscience side.
 I was also responsible for designing and running the majority of our simulation experiments.
   In the report, I was the main contributor to sections 1.1, 1.3, 2, 3, and appendix A. Please see these sections for examples of my work.

-  Some of the code used in our experiments can be found in other repositories, see:
+  Some of my code used in our experiments can be found in other repositories,
+  see:

     * [an efficient algorithm for computing sample expectiles](https://github.com/matomatical/expectiles).
     * [working notebooks for exploring expectiles and distributional RL](https://github.com/matomatical/neuRL).

+  This was a substantial project, and it pushed me to learn a lot about the reward system (not to mention reinforcement learning, which I had actually never studied before---I read all of Sutton and Barto over a few weeks during this project).
+I also got to practice writing RL and ML Python code using the scientific stack and, though most of our eventual experiments were tabular, a little tensorflow.

 #### 252-0526-00L Statistical Learning Theory